Unsupervised Domain Generalization for Person Re-identification: A Domain-specific Adaptive Framework: Introduction

 In this paper, we address the above two issues in a unified framework.
-To this end, a domain-specific adaptive framework (DSAF) is proposed for the unDG-ReID task.
+To this end, a domain-specific adaptive framework (DSAF) is proposed for the UDG-ReID task.
 Specifically, to reduce the impact of domain shift on pseudo-label generation, we create a domain-specific network path for each of the source domains, so as to achieve more accurate pseudo-label prediction.
 At the same time, to obtain good generalization ability on unseen target domain, we create another path to adaptively mitigate the domain gap between the multiple source domains and the unseen target domain.
 Following the design, this work realizes the proposed framework via the normalization techniques in deep learning.
 This produces the domain-specific adaptive normalization (DSAN) which will become clear shortly.

 We conduct experiments on multiple benchmark datasets to show the potential of our method.
 Besides, we demonstrate that our method can also be adapted to supervised DG-ReID setting and outperform existing methods.
-Furthermore, motivated by the proposed unDG-ReID, we introduce another new setting called UDA without source labels (UDAw/oSL), as shown in Tab.~\ref{tab10}.
+Furthermore, motivated by the proposed UDG-ReID, we introduce another new setting called UDA without source labels (UDAw/oSL), as shown in Tab.~\ref{tab10}.
 Although requiring no labels in source domain, with our method, it can yield competitive performance versus existing UDA-ReID methods.
-Our contributions are summarized as below: \begin{itemize} \item We propose a new unsupervised domain generalization person ReID (unDG-ReID) task.
+Our contributions are summarized as below: \begin{itemize} \item We propose an unsupervised domain generalization person ReID (UDG-ReID) task in the person ReID community.
 It does not need label information for source domains, and is therefore more challenging but practical than typical DG-ReID task. \item We develop a simple yet effective domain-specific adaptive framework to reduce the adverse impact of domain gap across source domains during generating pseudo-labels and boost the generalization ability of the model for the unseen target domain. \item We evaluate our method on multiple benchmark datasets.
 The results show that it achieves higher accuracy than baselines on all datasets.
 Besides, our method adapted to supervised DG-ReID task and the new task of UDA without source labels also demonstrates promising performance. \end{itemize}

+The rest of this paper is organized as follows.
+We review some related work in Section \ref{s-related}.
+The proposed method is introduced in Section \ref{s-framework}.
+Experimental results and analysis are presented in Section \ref{s-experiment}, and Section \ref{s-conclusion} is conclusion.